deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 > </details>

-> Table 7 presents a comparison of various large language models' performance across different languages on the MaRVL benchmark, a dataset designed for evaluating cultural understanding in multilingual scenarios.
+> Table 7 shows the performance comparison of various models on the MaRVL benchmark across multiple languages, including English and multilingual settings.

 {{< table-caption >}}